 Are you interested in a binational doctorate?

-If so, then you need to take note of the following points:
+Then you should consider the following points:

-- You need to find a supervisor at TU Dresden and one at a university abroad.
+- You need to find a supervisor at TU Dresden and a supervisor at a foreign university.
 They will both have to agree to supervise your binational doctorate. - You need to register as a doctoral candidate at both universities. - The two universities sign a cooperation agreement which, of course, does not affect the validity of the doctoral degree regulations that apply in each case. - You will complete research stays at both universities.